-• introduction: Standing still is going backward • Chapter 1: "Unknown, unloved" Or, what is innovation, what can it do for my company and what is the government's role in this?
-1. How should it not be done?
+• Introduction: "Standing still is going backward" • Chapter 1: "Unknown, unloved" 1.
+How should it not be done?
 2. What exactly is innovation?
 3. What is economic innovation?
 4. How important is technological innovation?
 5. Why is innovation necessary?
 6. Are research and development (R&D) a guarantee for innovation?
 7. What are the current ideas about innovation?
 8. Why should the government get involved with innovation?
-9. What does the Flemish Government do to promote innovation?
-0. Are there other ways to promote innovation? • Chapter 2: "Small but tough" 1.
+9. What does the Flemish Government do to promote innovation?25 10.
+Are there other ways to promote innovation? • Chapter 2: "Small but tough" 11.
 What is the 'Flemish Innovation System'?
-2. 3.
+12. Does my company also belong to the 'Flemish Innovation System'?32 13.
 Do typical innovative companies exist?
-4. Which success factors characterise innovative companies?
-5. Which innovation strategies do Flemish companies use?
-6. What type of innovator can my company become?
-7. Who is the 'mother' of current innovation legislation in Flanders?
-8. Why should I, an entrepreneur, have to get to know IWT-Vlaanderen?
-9. Where can I find more information about the Flemish Innovation System?
+14. Which success factors characterise innovative companies?
+15. Which innovation strategies do Flemish companies use?
+16. What type of innovator can my company become?
+17. Who is the 'mother' of current innovation legislation in Flanders?40 18.
+Why should I, an entrepreneur, have to get to know IWT-Vlaanderen?
+19. Where can I find more information about the Flemish Innovation System?
 20. Where can I find more information about the Flemish Innovation System? (continued)

 • Chapter 3: "Knowledge is power" 21.
 What about Research & Development (R&D) in Flanders?
 22. How can I make use of the know-how of Flemish universities?
 23. Do schools for higher education also co-operate with companies?
 24. Can my company benefit from the world-renowned IMEC know-how in the field of microelectronics?
 25. Where can I turn to for know-how in the field of biotechnology?
 26. What can the Flemish Institute for Technological Research (VITO) do for my company?
 27. Are there specialised research centres for the sector in which my company is active?
-28. Who will help me to use the services of collective research centres?
-29. How do I set up an international R&D co-operation project?
-Can I take advantage of European R&D support? • Chapter 4: "Together we are strong!"
+28. Who will help me to use the services of collective ~ ~ research centres?
+How do I set up an international R&D co-operation project?
+30. Can I take advantage of European R&D support? • Chapter 4: "Together we are strong!"
 31. What are the advantages of a network economy?
 32. What is the best way to co-operate?
 33. Why are clusters now known as Cooperative Innovation Networks?
 34. What exactly are Cooperative Innovation Networks?
 35. What are the different company clusters?
 36. What is the difference between technology valleys and technological centres of excellence?
 37. Which are examples of Flemish technological centres of excellence?
 38. What are Parenthood and Plato projects?
 39. What can IRC-Vlaanderen do for me?
 40. What is the EUREKA programme?